When you have a fee to pay

-I’ve received a 'Fee to pay' card.
-What does it mean?
+I’ve received a card asking me for payment, what does it mean?

-An item has been sent to you and either: not enough postage was paid for the item when it was sent or your item has come from abroad and there's a customs charge to pay.
+You have been sent an item of mail and either not enough postage was paid when it was sent, or it's come from a country outside the UK and there's a Customs charge to pay.
 Don't worry - you'll still get your mail as we're holding it for you.
-All you need to do is pay the fee stated on the card which we sent to you.
+All you need to do is pay the fee stated on the card.

 Where can I pay?

 Please note, we will never call you and ask for payment over the phone.

 • At the address shown on the card.
 Take your card and proof of identity for the person named on the card.

 • Post it to us.
 Follow the instructions on the card and post it back to us, then we'll deliver your item.

 - Paying online - you can choose the day we deliver to ensure someone is home.

 - Paying at the address on the card - once you’ve paid we'll give you your item there and then.

 - Paying by post - we'll deliver your item to you, if there's no one home and it’s too big for your letterbox or needs a signature, we will leave a 'Something for you' card.